Home Contents Search FAQ Feedback Contact Us Help

 Another common mixer mounting practice is called side entering mixing.
 Here the mixer is mounted on the tank walls, mostly near the base of the tank.
 The petroleum and flood oil industry uses many of these, typically with just one mixer per tank.
 Flue Gas Desulfurization (FGD) often has 3 or more mixers per tank, either located all on one side (cluster arrangement) or evenly spaced around the tank perimeter (symmetrical arrangement).
 Side entry mixers can also be used in waste water treatment.
 They are typically found in large volume squat tanks, where top entry would be impractical.

 Examples of a side-entry mixer and orientation rules for the mounting of side-entry mixers on a tank as a function of the number of mixers.
-Click on any picture to get a better view.

 Courtesy of Philadelphia Mixers